THE FRIGATE PLAYGROUND IS CLOSED UNTIL SPRING

-The kids' playground is one of the new main attractions of the island.
-Designed by West 8 in collaboration with Richter, the leading specialists in public spaces for children of all ages, this one-of-a-kind playground has been modeled after the hull of the frigate ship The Petr and Pavel, but built at 80% of the original scale and measuring 26 meters long and 6 meters high.
-This ship has been outfitted in keeping with the traditions of Russia's master shipbuilders.
-The interior space is divided into several levels of play spaces, each in accordance with all the standard safety measures.
-Here the island's littlest visitors will find themselves as proper sailors amid slides, ropes, canons, telescopes and steering wheels – all elements that immerse them directly into the history of the island and its founder, Peter the Great.
+The kids' playground is one of the main new attractions of the Island.
+Designed by West 8 in collaboration with Richter, the leading specialists in public spaces for children of all ages, this one-of-a-kind playground has been modeled after the hull of the Peter and Paul frigate.
+It is built at 80% of the original scale and measures 26 meters long and 6 meters high.
+The ship has been outfitted in keeping with the traditions of Russia's master shipbuilders.
+The interior space is divided into several levels of play spaces, each in accordance with safety standards.
+Here the Island's smallest visitors will feel like real sailors among slides, ropes, cannons, telescopes, and steering wheels.
+All of these elements immerse them in the history of the Island and its founder, Peter the Great.
 Next to this playground is a smaller covered area to allow parents to comfortably keep an eye on their children as they play.

-Exploring the Frigate, having fun with the people around you, and climbing wherever it is possible to climb without the help of an adult.
+Exploring the Frigate, having fun with the people around you, and climbing the Frigate as long as you are able to do so without an adult accompanying you.

-If you are older than 14, please let the younger children go first, allowing them an opportunity to explore all the various spaces of the Frigate first.
+If you are older than 14, please let the younger children go first, allowing them an opportunity to explore all the various spaces of the Frigate.
 If there aren't any younger kids around, then feel free to look around for yourselves.